Fight Climate Change by Eating More Plant-based Foods

 The consensus amongst the scientific community is that the amount of greenhouse gases in the air has increased to dangerous levels, threatening our planet and normal way of life.
 We see examples of climate change every day: rising sea levels, hotter temperatures, and species extinction.
 There’s also been an increase in the frequency of extreme weather conditions; just look at the recent bout of hurricanes that devastated the Caribbean, or the wildfires that continue to ravage Oregon, California, and Washington.

 The environmental impact of food production can appear daunting and overwhelming — but it shouldn’t.
-Because unlike many of the world’s issues, there’s something we can actually do to fix this problem: eat responsibility.
+Because unlike many of the world’s issues, there’s something we can actually do to fix this problem: eat responsibly.

 Eat more plant-based meals and significantly reduce your dairy and meat consumption.